p3et/for-comprehension-ts/README.md

 In the first version of this library, we tried to make for-comprehension generic to support custom monads.
 However, due to the missing support for [higher kinded types](https://github.com/microsoft/TypeScript/issues/1213) we failed to do this in a way that is both easy to read and without the need for excessive type hints.
-Thus, we focussed on a `Result<T, E>` monad as ,from our experience, it is most important in real-word applications.
+Thus, we focussed on a `Result<T, E>` monad as , from our experience, it is most important in real-word applications.

 ### 2. No unboxing of promises